neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 But regular expressions are tools for testing if strings of characters match a certain specification.
 How could they do math?

 I couldn't rest until I figured it out.
-So, here's how it works - with some obscure features of Perl explained as we go.
+So, here's how it works - along with some obscure features of Perl, and the hidden true nature of regular expressions.

 <!-- more -->

 ## How it works

+I'll explain things as we go, but you should have a basic familiarity with Perl and regular expressions before we start.

+First, let's unwrap the slightly convoluted Perl one-liner.

 ``` perl
 STATEMENT if CONDITION